ayush035/Fundify/README.md

-### 👋 Welcome to Raise!
+### 👋 Welcome to Fundify!
-Raise is a platform to Support Public Goods and Open Source Projects in the Flow Ecosystem.
+Fundify is a platform to Support Public Goods and Open Source Projects in the Flow Ecosystem.

-###  The problem Raise solves
+###  The problem Fundify solves

 - Generally, many innovative and creative projects with highly efficient ideas and structures fail to succeed and expand as their growth stops due to insufficient funds and resources.
 We have brought up a solution in the most efficient and Advanced Manner
 - Any Project/ Startup in need of funds and investment can easily list their project on our platform.
 We provide public exposure to those projects listed in our application.